New Mexico whiptail: Behavior

 Like most other whiptail lizards, the New Mexico whiptail is diurnal and insectivorous.
 They are wary, energetic, and fast moving, darting for cover if approached.
 They are found in a wide variety of semi-arid habitats, including grassland, rocky areas, shrubland, or mountainside woodlands.
 Reproduction occurs through parthenogenesis, with up to four unfertilized eggs being laid in mid summer, and hatching approximately eight weeks later.

 The New Mexico whiptail lizard is a crossbreed of a western whiptail, which lives in the desert, and the little striped whiptail, which favors grasslands.
-The whiptail engages in mating behavior with other females of its own species, giving rise to the common nickname "lesbian lizards".
+The whiptail engages in mating behavior with other females of its own species, giving rise to the nickname "lesbian lizards".
 A common theory is that this behavior stimulates ovulation, as those that do not "mate" do not lay eggs.

+Popular culture

+The New Mexico whiptail, sometimes dubbed the "leaping lesbian lizard," has been considered a gay icon in online LGBTQ+ spaces.